 At Heart & Parcel, we bring women from migrant communities together by making dumplings and developing ESOL skills.

-Who are we?
-Heart & Parcel is Karolina Koscien and Clare Courtney, two friends based in Levenshulme, Manchester who share an interest in dumplings and social work.
+Heart & Parcel was founded in 2015 by Clare Courtney and Karolina Koścień, two friends based in Levenshulme, Manchester who share an interest in dumplings and social work.

 Why Dumplings?
 Dumplings are interesting as they appear in almost every culture but differ in shape and filling.
 The process of making dumplings requires teamwork, a long period of time and many conversations in between.

 At Heart & Parcel, we view dumplings as a powerful metaphor.

 The filling inside dumplings represent the hidden resources and skills women from migrant communities living in Britain today possess that are not recognised and covered under the mainstream narrative placed upon them by other more dominant sources of power.

 Why migrant communities?
 Why women?
 There is a wealth of research from many organisations concerned with the rights and equality of BAMER communities suggesting that communities living in the UK face discrimination of all kinds and through all layers of society.
 Individuals, particularly women whose first language is not English face additional issues relating to employability, integration and mental health; most importantly through austerity.
 These issues have recently reached government concern, shown through the government’s audit call to tackle racial disparities in Britain.